 Our school uses the National Curriculum in England 2014 Framework for English as the basis for its curriculum planning.
 In the National Curriculum the programmes of study for English are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
 The single year blocks at Key Stage 1 reflect the rapid pace of development in word reading during these two years.

-Our Medium Term Plans are developed using a range of sources, including commercial support materials such as Hamilton Trust, Literacy Trust, Talk for Writing, GPS and Rising Stars.
+Our Medium Term Plans are developed using a range of sources, including commercial support materials such as Hamilton Trust, National Literacy Trust and Rising Stars.

 While there are opportunities for children of all abilities to revisit and master key skills and knowledge in each teaching unit, the planned progression built into our English curriculum means that our children are increasingly challenged as they move through the school.